carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

  - Facilitate access, retrieval and storage of files

- - Make it faster to navigate files
+ - Make it faster to find and navigate files

  - Guard against misplacing or losing files